Teaching is more than just a job, and the truth in the matter is, not anyone can be a teacher.

-Our senior pre-school teacher Shirlee Lim from EtonHouse Pre-School 223 Mountbatten was recently interviewed by Channel NewsAsia about the challenges of her job.
-In case you missed it, here's her response in full — including how she wishes there were more hours in a day so she can spend more time with her students!
+Our senior pre-school teacher Shirlee Lim from EtonHouse Pre-School Mountbatten 223 shared some insights with Channel NewsAsia on the challenges of her job and how she wishes there were more hours in a day so she can spend more time with her students!

 1. What are the challenges of being a pre-school teacher?